V. P. Ramalingam

 V. P. Ramalingam is an Indian politician and member of the Bharatiya Janata Party.
 Ramalingam is a member of the Puducherry Legislative Assembly from May 11, 2021, as Nominated by the Central Government of India.
 He is the brother of the former Congress speaker of Puducherry Legislative Assembly V. P. Sivakolundhu.
+He is the current state president of the Bharatiya Janata Party, Puducherry.